 In the second episode of EDJNet's Data Literacy podcast, Lorenzo Ferrari (OBC Transeuropa), Clara Guibourg (J++), and Alexander Damiano Ricci (VoxEurop) discuss what makes transnational data journalism special, from the variety of data sources to multilingualism.
 As well as the need for reasoned comparisons among countries, and the increasing relevance of local contexts.

-Why data journalism is a useful way to approach European issues
+Why is data journalism useful to approach European issues?